 Switching from Excel spreadsheets to Board has been very useful.
 It helps us get the various budget stakeholders involved and enables them to provide controllers and the sales department with significant input.
 It also informs us of forecasted spending for each planning scenario.
 All of this is regulated by deadlines monitored in the workflow built with Board, making them easier to adhere to, observes Nicora.

-Another impressive advantage of Board is the platform’s ability to generate a long-term view of company performance, thanks to its combination of BI, planning, analytics, and scenario modeling.
+Another impressive advantage of Board is the platform’s ability to generate a long-term view of company performance, thanks to its combination of planning, analysis, and scenario modeling.

 The new approach we have adopted with Board helps us understand the impact of fluctuations in the costs of specific raw materials or the impact of specific marketing investments, along with a lot of other financial and non-financial information.
 This enables us to identify the best action to take to keep up the company’s profitability.

-Rummo makes full use of Board’s integrated BI and CPM functions for other purposes too.
+Rummo makes full use of Board’s Intelligent Planning platform for other purposes too.
 These include managing a range of budget or forecast scenarios in a way that ensures comparability and managing and making effective use of data to create detailed reports and analyses with various levels of depth and granularity.

 Our annual business reviews are much easier and more streamlined; now we can make comparisons with previous planning scenarios.
 We start from existing scenarios and modify them according to current needs,” adds Nicora.
 “On top of this, heads of management control monitor the flow and input of data from the sales force to monitor data quality.
 This gives them more control over potential errors.